 But whence the origin of man?
-Was he a special creation from the dust of the earth six thousand years ago?
+Was he a special creation from the dust of the earth thousand years ago?
 Is he the ultimate, the outcome of monkeys, chimpan-zees and gorrillas?
-Or did he in his essential personality pre-exist as an immortal selfhood?
-And then again, are the human species-the Aryan, African, Turanian, Malay and North American Indian essentially and North American Indian essential es tially one?
-This we unhesitatingly answer in the affirmative, and science sustains the affirmation.
-Though there are many tribes and races of men, there is, phi losophically speaking, but one human species.
-We are evidently, as the seers of In dia and prophets of the Old Testament taught, brothers all! originating in all probability along a zone embracing the sunny climes of Central Asia.
+Or did he in his essen-tial personality pre-exist as an immortal selfhood?
+And then again, are the human species-the Aryan, African, Turanian, Malay and North American Indian essen-tially one?
+This we unbastatively one acingly an swer in the affirmative, and science sus-tains the affirmation.
+Though there are many trices and races of men, there is, philosophically speaking, but one human spe-cies.
+We are evidentif, as the seers of In-dia and prophets of the Old Testament taught, brothers all! originating in all probability along a zone embracing the sunny climes of Central Asia.

-the beautiful order of the existing uni-

 The smallest known race is the Bushmen of Southern Africa, while the lowest tribes are the Veddahs of Ceylon and the black tribes of Western Australia.
 These latter are so low in the moral scale that they live in the clefts of rocks and hollow trees, and subsist upon fish, nuts, berries and insects.

-And now the inquiry arises, did these races of men descend from monkeys?
+And now the inquiry arises, did these spes of men descend from monkeys?
 Are they nothing more than transformed and perfected animals?
-Did their souls in the first place originate in monkeys' bodies?
-This leads us at once to the merits and demerits of Darwinism.
+Did their souts in the first place originate in monkeys' bodies?
+This leads us at once to the merits and de-merits of Darwinism.
 No well informed person will dispute the fact that Charles Darwin attempts to derive men from monkeys; and by men he does not mean our physical bodies alone, for he expressly says we "need not feel ashamed of our parentage," and we can only predicate "shame" of conscious souls.
-Bodies are never ashamed; it is the souls in them.
-This, then, is naked Darwinism: that the bodies and souls of men originated in and from monkeys!
+Bodies are never ashemed, it is the could.
+Bodies are never ashamed; it is the soul in them.
+This, then, is naked Darwinism : that the bodies and souls of men originated in and from monkeys!
 And that these monkeys were derived from still simpler organisms, even down to two or three primitive germs, which germs he concedes may have been miraculously created.
-Here follow Darwin's words:

-"The simiade branch off into two great stems, the New World and the Old World monkeys; and from the latter, at a remote period, man, the wonder and glory of the universe proceeded.
-Unless we wilfully close our eyes, we may, with our present knowledge, approximately recognize our parentage, nor need we feel sahamed of it."

-""The carrier, a hairy quadranged, furnished with a tail and pointed ears, probably arborial in its habits, and an inhibition of the Old World."

-"The early progenitors of man," beth sexes having beards; their ears were pointed and canable of movement, and their bodies were provided with a tail having the proper muscles."

-Hacekel, the ablest expounder of Tharwin.
+Here follow Darwin's words: low Darwin's words: "The similades branch off into two great stems, the New World and the Old World monkeys; and from the latter, at a remote period, man, the wonder and glory of the universe proceeded.
+Unless we wilfully close our eyes, we may, with our present knowledge, ap-proximately recognize our parentage, nor need we feel ashamed ofit" """""""Man is certainly descended from some spelike creature, a hairy quadru-ped, furnished with a tail and pointed ears, provably arborial in its habits, and an inhabitant of the Old World." ""The early propentions of man," he again says. "were no doubt well Govered with hair, both sexes having beards, their ears were pointed and capable of movement, and their bodias were provided with a tail having the proper muscles."
+Haeckel, the ablest expounder of Darwinacle, strictly defined, is an abrogation of a natural law, or an invasion of the saw of the conservation of energy.

-Hackel, the ablest expounder of Darwin-

-"That the ancestors of man really existed during the primordial period in the form of these Himstega (sack worms), is distinctly proved by the exceedingly remarkable and important agreement presented by the entogeny of the Amphioxus and the Ascidia," or larve of the "simple sea-equirts."
-Tracing these stages of development through "gliding-worms," "akull-less animals," "single-nostrilled animals," "mud-fish," "marwopfals," and "semi-apes."
-Hacekel finally says:..."
-The tailed apes, with narrow noses (Catarrhini Memoesrell, originated out of semi-apes by the transformation of the law, and by the claws on their toos becausing changed into nails; this probably took place as early as the older tar tiary period.
-The cartain proof of ow devication from tailed Catarrhini (spee), is to be found, therefore, in the comparative anatomy, and the outogeny of apes and man."

-The meaning of the above quotations cannot be misunderstood.
-They are plain and positive.

-The fact that Darwinism is posited upon a miracle is enough of itself to throw suspicion upon the whole hypothesis: A miracle, strictly defined, is an abrogation of a natural law, or an invasion of the law of the conservation of energy.
 The creation or annihilation of matter can be deemed no more a miracle than Mr. Darwin's belief that God originally and specially breathed life into one or a few forms.
-These are Mr. Darwin's words verbatim.
-Darwin's words verbatim:
+These are Mr. Darwin's words verbatim:

-"Life was originally breathed by the Creator into a few forms, or into one; and whilst this planet has gone cycling on according to the fixed law of gravity, from so simple a beginning endless forms most beautiful and most wonderful, have been and are being evolved."
+"Life was originally, breathed by the Creator into a few forms, or into one; and whilst this pisnet has gone cycling on according to the first law of gravity, from so simple a beginning endless 'forms most becauted and most wonderful, have been and are being evolved."